It is likely that you know what HIV is, but do you really know how it can affect the body?

 Click Here To Buy your OraQuick HIV Self Test.

 About The Author

-Becky is a post graduate from Bournemouth University with a background in chemistry, biology and epidemiology, now working with the BioSure team as a Regulatory Compliance Assistant.
+Becky is a post graduate from Bournemouth University with a background in chemistry, biology and epidemiology.
+She works with the BioSure team as a Quality Manager.